Discover 7 Ways to Make Feedback Positive not Personal

 Luckily for you, there are SO many more resources on Life Ladder that get down into the details.
 We look at the process of feedback and the importance of resilience, and have deliberately designed our resources to help you give and receive feedback that gets the best results.

-When it comes to feedback designed to drive improvement, no one likes to linger.
+When it comes to feedback highlighting something that needs to be improved, typically no one likes to linger.

 More often than not, many of us want to get the whole thing over and done with as quickly as possible, this can make honest communication a little harder.